stratusdata/oidc_express_example/README.md

 HTTP_PORT=3000
 ```

+Please note: this application demonstrates the **Authorization Code Flow** for OpenID Connect.
+Only the `OIDC_METADATA_URL`, `OIDC_CLIENT_ID` and callback urls are shared with the OpenID Connect Provider.
+All other settings or variables are internal to the application include the `OIDC_CLIENT_SECRET` environment variable.

 **Note:** The given default values are placeholders.
 Replace them with appropriate values from your OIDC provider.

 ## Running the Application